3rd September 2017:

 But I'm getting distracted!
 I meant to quickly tell you about the Tentacle Studio mobile phone, instead of musing on those timeless turtles.
 After an unscheduled plunge into water, the phone was dripping wet and totaly dead.
 I nearly binned it straight away, was sure it was past repairing, but I took it to the Lesvos phone shop just in case.
 The lady said the tech guy would be in soon to have a look at it.
 We will phone you immediately and let you know.
 Three days later, no word from them, so I popped in the shop.
 And saw our phone, sitting untouched on the shelf.
 Don't worry, he'll be in this afternoon for sure the lady says.
 Hmmm.
-So I idly picked it up, and guess what?
+So I idly pick the phone up, and guess what?
 It's working!
 All it needed was three days on a shelf in the hot sun.
 I remember the old saying; good things come to those who wait.

 17th June 2017

 Having dispatched all our current commissions and orders, a few days ago we jetted off to the beautiful Greek Island of Lesvos for some much needed rest.
 But it seems that relaxation was not on the cards: there was a small earthquake (5.3 on the richter scale).
 And while the earthquake didn't do much damage in our area- just a few loose rocks tumbled from the edge of the Molyvos castle- Bev managed to drop the Tentacle Studio mobile phone in the water!
-It's Driping wet, totally dead.
+It's dripping wet, totally dead.
 Oh dear.

 18th May 2017